slugbyte/lackluster.nvim/CONTRIBUTING.md

 * Support commonly used neovim plugins
 * Be easy on the eyes

-## Bugs and Spellcheck
+## Bugs
 If you find a bug please open a ticket :) If the issue is color related, please include a screenshot.

+## Spellcheck
 I'm super dyslexic, and do my best with spellcheck, but that only works so well.
 So if you find a spelling error free to open a PR :)

 ## Suggestions, Feature Request, General Input
-If you have some other input, please open a discussion issue before opening a PR.
+If you have some input or a feature request, please open a discussion issue before opening a PR.
 I'm open to new Ideas I just want chat about them first.

 ## Adding Plugin Support
+If you want to add support for a plugin open a ticket with the `enhancement` label to let myself and potentially others know what you are working on.
+We can also use that as a discussion thread for what colors best suite the lackluster aesthetic.

-If you want to add support for a plugin open a PR with your suggested colors and include some screenshots and an example configuration for the plugin you implemented.
-I will test your PR and probably make some changes to your color choices before I merge.
+When you open a PR with your plugin implementation please include some screenshots and an example configuration for the plugin you implemented.
+I will test your PR and potentially make some changes to your color choices before I merge.

 Your the best!
 Thanks so much for contributing!